Anti-slavery and Human Trafficking Statement December 2024 (for y/e June 2024)

 Organisation’s structure:

 We are a family owned business specialising in the processing of lamb.
 We’ve structured our business around a clear set of core values and strict quality-control processes.
-We have over 100 colleagues and have been operating from our base in Shropshire since 1992.
+We have over 100 colleagues working across our group companies and have been operating from our base in Shropshire since 1992.

 EQL sources 100% of our lamb livestock from the UK and sources the majority of our packaging and production consumables from key suppliers whose supply chains are mainly UK and European based.